6769/CTFTime/XHBCTF/RE/Login/WriteUp.md

 ## Pre.Bug

-This **Onefile** compressed pyinstaller bootloader has a [bug](https://github.com/pyinstaller/pyinstaller/issues/1565) of unable to run when vcruntime is upx-compressed under 64-bit
+This **Onefile** compressed pyinstaller bootloader has a [bug](https://github.com/pyinstaller/pyinstaller/issues/1565) of unable to run when vcruntime is upx-compressed under 64-bit Windows, which may lead to some errors.

-Now  we use 010editor to change the strings in login.exe file, `strings login.exe |grep dll`,find the string`bVCRUNTIME140.dll`'s position, and rename it to `bccruntime140.dll`or other strings to bypass this bug.
+Now  we use 010editor to change the strings in login.exe file, `strings login.exe |grep dll`,find the string`bVCRUNTIME140.dll`'s position, and rename it to `bccruntime140.dll`or any other strings to bypass this bug.
-Remember to put a normal `VCRUNTIME140.dll` file under system's search path.
+Remember to place a normal `VCRUNTIME140.dll` file under system's search path.

 # Consider

-if we use strings to serach `hxbctf` after all binary files were upx-decompressed, 'python.dll'  reported a string reference to `hxbctf`.
+if we use strings to serach `hxbctf` after all binary files were upx-decompressed, 'python.dll' has reported a string reference to `hxbctf`.
 So, it's had been clear and next step was to reverse core dll.
 And if we use a python front shell`python.exe` to run the core dll, we'll find that `hxbctf` has been compiled as a built-in module into this python file.

 ## crack

+Luckily, the String "Congratulations" is a plain text in .rodata segment.

+Locate his usage position:

 In the dll, segment  position `.text:1E183D20`,it's the major function of the game;